grunch/rana/README.md

 ### Searching for multiple vanity targets at once

-Specifying multiple `vanity-n` targets allows you to leverage the work you've already done to generate each new `npub` candidate.
+Specifying multiple `vanity-n-*` targets allows you to leverage the work you've already done to generate each new `npub` candidate.
 Searching a candidate `npub` for additional targets is incredibly fast because it's just a trivial string compare.

 Statistically speaking, searching for `rana,h0dl` should take half the time that searching for `rana` and then doing a second, separate search for `hodl` would take.